JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ### Disney Service

 An important reason we stay on property is the legendary Disney service.
-Our vacation dollar is well spent when we compare the service we receive from Disney compared to other vacation experiences, dollar for dollar, and this certainly extends to their resorts and hotels.
-We have stayed at value, moderate, and deluxe properties.
-We are now DVC members with our home resort at Saratoga Springs, and have visited many of the DVC resorts as well.
+Our vacation dollar is well spent when we compare the service we receive from Disney compared to other vacations, dollar for dollar, and this certainly extends to their resorts and hotels.
+We have stayed at value, moderate, and deluxe properties and loved them all.
+We are now DVC members with our home resort at Saratoga Springs, and have visited many of the other DVC resorts as well, including The Polynesian.
 I can say that the level of Disney service is stellar, no matter where you stay on site.

 ### Special Offers and Add-ons

 The Disney Travel Company offers several vacation package offers throughout the year that can make a sizable difference in the cost of a Disney vacation, especially if you can travel during the slower seasons.
 Other add-ons include the ability to participate in the dining plans and memory maker programs.

-## Where do you book your trips?
+## How should we book our Disney World vacation?

 For our first two trips we used a travel agent, but now we use the Disney Travel Company.

 The advantages to using this service are ease of use, discounts, and My Disney Experience.
+Almost every year the special offers roll out that offer free dining or other discounts.
+With our trip planned though the Disney Travel Company, we simply call in and get the special offers applied to our existing travel arrangements.
+We have used both the website and the phone to book trips, and both options proved to be easy.
+The wait times for a cast-member can be long, but in one call you can book almost everything.

-## What time of year should we go?
+## What time of year should we visit?

 It is easier to answer which time of year to avoid: summer.
 Summer may be your only option, but if it is not, I would highly recommend exploring the off-season.
-Holidays like Christmas and New Years bring the crowds, but the decorations and cooler weather seem to make up the difference.
+Holidays like Christmas and Easter bring the crowds, but the decorations and cooler weather seem to make up the difference.

 ![The Magic Kingdom at Christmas](/img/post/disney-world-faq/magic-kingdom-at-christmas.jpg) *The Magic Kingdom at Christmas is decorated beautifully.*

-If you are able to travel during either the _International Flower and Garden Festival_, usually in March, April, and early May or the _International Food and Wine Festival_ in late September through mid-November, then you're chances of seeing us will greatly increase.
-We love both of these times, the weather is better than normal, the crowds are lower than summer, and Epcot comes alive with beautiful topiaries and fresh foods in the Spring, and exotic and exciting food and wine offerings in the Fall.
-On a good year, we'll hit both of these festivals.
+If you are able to travel during either the _International Flower and Garden Festival_, usually in March, April, and early May or the _International Food and Wine Festival_ in late September through mid-November, then your chances of seeing us will greatly increase.
+We love both of these times as the weather is better than normal, the crowds are lower than summer, and Epcot comes alive with beautiful topiaries and fresh foods in the Spring and exotic and exciting food and wine offerings in the Fall.
+On a good year, we will hit both of these festivals.

 ![Beauty and the Beast at the International Flower and Garden Festival](/img/post/disney-world-faq/flower-and-garden-festival-beauty-and-beast.jpg)
 *Disney characters come to life as topiaries at the International Flower and Garden Festival.*

 Our favorite week is the last week of October.
 We all dress up for Mickey's Not So Scary Halloween Party where we trick-or-treat, dance with the characters, watch the Villains show, and see one of the best fireworks presentations ever.
+This event goes on from late September through the end of October on select nights, and is not included in the normal admission ticket.
+The extra cost is worth it of you have children with you, and dressing up makes it that much more fun.

 Christmas is also a special time at Disney.
 The decorations are magnificent, with every park, resort, shop, and cast-member in full celebration mode.
 Mickey's Very Merry Christmas Party mixes hot chocolate with Christmas cheer.
 The crowds are certainly higher than usual, but the experience is well worth the extra time in line.
+Like the Halloween party, admission is extra, but we find these special events worth the price.

 New Year's Eve can be a very busy day at the parks.
 Our last New Years at Walt Disney World was met with Magic Kingdom and Epcot both halting admissions early in the day as the parks both reached capacity before lunch.
 We spent the day at Epcot, where each country celebrated the New Year based on their homeland's timezone.
 We found the adventure to be a lot of fun, but the crowds and large number of inebriated groups made New Year's Eve something we are not interested in doing at the parks again.